edh5623/CS410_Project_Review_Augmenter/README.md

 ## Setup
+3. Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run a software, whichever is applicable.

 This Chrome extension runs with a Python backend and uses a Flask webserver to allow JavaScript to call Python code.
 The Python code makes requests to the RedCircle API to get Target product review data.

 To run this extension we need to first add the extension to Chrome, run the Flask server included in this repo, and add a RedCircle API key.